rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

    Name       Type     Value         Comment
    =========  =======  ============  ====================================================================================================================================================================
    starttime  string   [time stamp]  Time stamp for start of measuring.
 Format according to W3C XML dateTime with a resolution of 3 decimal places.
 All time stamps in UTC.
-E.g. 2009-10-02T14:34:34.341Z speed      integer  [speed]       Average speed in km/h
+E.g. 2009-10-02T14:34:34.341Z speed      integer  [0-65535]     Average speed in km/h
    =========  =======  ============  ====================================================================================================================================================================
 ..